hmh2683/heatingroom.project/README.md

 * The if statement is executed according to the button variable that is interrupted.
 * LED is controlled according to the state of the start switch.
 * Start temperature conversion and get temperature value.
-* If the switch is on, the relay is controlled according to the temperature value.
-If the switch is off, the relay is turned off regardless of the temperature value.
+* When the switch is on, the relay operates according to the temperature value, and when the switch is off, the relay does not operate regardless of the temperature value.
 ```C
 while (1) {
 	checkButton();